Cover and variable degeneracy: Introduction

-Let $H$ be a cover of $G$ and $f$ be a function from $V(H)$ to $\mathbb{Z}^{*}$, we call the pair $(H, f)$ a {\bf valued cover} of $G$.
-We say that $f$ is {\bf semi-constant} if it is a constant on each component of $H$.
+Let $H$ be a cover of $G$ and $f$ be a function from $V(H)$ to $\mathbb{Z}^{*}$, we call the pair $(H, f)$ a \textbf{valued cover} of $G$.
+We say that $f$ is \textbf{semi-constant} if it is a constant on each component of $H$.
 Let $S$ be a subset of $V(G)$, we use $H_{S}$ to denote the induced subgraph $H[\bigcup_{v \in S} X_{v}]$.
-A transversal $R$ is a {\bf strictly $f$-degenerate transversal} if $H[R]$ is strictly $f$-degenerate.
-We say that the vertex $v$ in $G$ {\bf is colored with $p$} if $(v, p)$ is chosen in a strictly $f$-degenerate transversal of $H$.
+A transversal $R$ is a \textbf{strictly $f$-degenerate transversal} if $H[R]$ is strictly $f$-degenerate.
+We say that the vertex $v$ in $G$ \textbf{is colored with $p$} if $(v, p)$ is chosen in a strictly $f$-degenerate transversal of $H$.

 Let $H$ be a cover of $G$ and $f$ be a function from $V(H)$ to $\{0, 1\}$.
-An {\bf independent transversal}, or {\bf DP-coloring}, of $H$ is a strictly $f$-degenerate transversal of $H$.
-It is observed that a DP-coloring is a special independent set in $H$.
-DP-coloring, also known as {\bf correspondence coloring}, is introduced by Dvo{\v{r}}{\'{a}}k and Postle \cite{MR3758240} when they try to solve a longstanding conjecture by Borodin \cite{MR3004485}.
-More results and discussions on DP-coloring, see \cite{MR3679840, MR3518419, MR3889157, Bernshteyna, MR3957361, MR3948125}.
+An \textbf{independent transversal}, or \textbf{DP-coloring}, of $H$ is a strictly $f$-degenerate transversal of $H$.
+Note that a DP-coloring is a special independent set in $H$.
+DP-coloring, also known as \textbf{correspondence coloring}, was introduced by Dvo\v{r}\'{a}k and Postle \cite{MR3758240} when they used it to solve a longstanding conjecture by Borodin \cite{MR3004485}.
+More results and discussions on DP-coloring, see \cite{MR3679840, MR3518419, MR3889157, MR4043754, MR3957361, MR3948125}.

-The {\bf DP-chromatic number $\chi_{\mathrm{DP}}(G)$} of $G$ is the least integer $t$ such that $(H, f)$ has a DP-coloring whenever $H$ is a cover of $G$ and $f$ is a function from $V(H)$ to $\{0, 1\}$ with $f(v, 1) + f(v, 2) + \dots + f(v, \kappa) \geq t$ for each $v \in V(G)$.
-A graph $G$ is DP-$m$-colorable if its DP-chromatic number is at most $m$.
+The \textbf{DP-chromatic number $\chi_{\mathrm{DP}}(G)$} of $G$ is the least integer $k$ such that $(H, f)$ has a DP-coloring whenever $H$ is a cover of $G$ and $f$ is a function from $V(H)$ to $\{0, 1\}$ with $f(v, 1) + f(v, 2) + \dots + f(v, s) \geq k$ for each $v \in V(G)$.
+A graph $G$ is \textbf{DP-$k$-colorable} if its DP-chromatic number is at most $k$.